-The force data retrieved from Maxwell cannot be compared directly to a lower order model at all relative positions.
-Remember that the Multi Sphere Model is based upon the position dependent capacitance charge model as outline in the previous section.
-This model does not capture the induced charge effects that result when the separation distance of two charged objects is very small.
+Caution must be taken when comparing the force data retrieved from Maxwell to a lower order model at certain relative positions.
+Remember that the Multi-Sphere Method is based upon the position-dependent capacitance charge model as outlined in the previous section.
+This model does not capture the induced charge effects that result when the separation distance of two charged objects is very small, i.e. when the relation $r{ij} \gg R_i$ is not true.
 If this is the case, the repulsion or attraction causes the charge in each conductor to be shifted away from or towards the other object.
 As a result, the center of charge is not at the center of the object, which can change the magnitude of the forces and torques significantly.
 If the MSM is populated throughout its volume with many spheres, these induced charge effects may be captured.
 For the scope of this paper, however, the cylinder is populated with no more than three spheres, so the induced charge effects will not be captured in the radial dimension of the cylinder.
 Therefore, it is necessary to ignore the data points from Maxwell with separation distances that are small enough to contain induced charge effects.
 Secondly, when large separation distances are considered, the solution from Maxwell can be shown to contain numerical errors.
 To ensure that these anomalies do not affect the MSM solution, data points with large separation distances must also be removed.

-In order to determine the upper and lower bounds of the separation distances that can be used for MSM verification, a simulation is run in Maxwell with two identical spheres, over the range of separation distances deemed reasonable above.
-This is compared to force values from the position dependent capacitance model laid out in Eqs.
-(1)-(5), as shown in Figure 3.
+In order to determine the upper and lower bounds of the separation distances that can be used for MSM verification, a simulation is run in Maxwell with two identical spheres, over the range of separation distances chosen above.
+Meanwhile, the force can also be calculated using the position-dependent capacitance model for two spheres, as laid out in Eqs.
+(1)-(5).
+This Capacitive Force Model is compared to the Maxwell Force Data in Fig. 3.
 Both spheres have a diameter of 1 m; one sphere is held at $V_1 = +30$ kV while the other is allowed to vary through the voltages shown in the figure.
 In order to highlight the computational errors at large separation distances, the forces are plotted on a logarithmic scale.
-In this regime, the capacitive force model is assumed to be more accurate than the Maxwell data.
-At the small separation regime, the Maxwell data is known to be more accurate because induced effects are captured, but these data points shall be ignored when fitting parameters to the MSM because it is not expected to capture those effects.
-Notice that the discrepancy in induced effects is least when both sphere have equal charge V = +30 kV.
-For the parameter selection algorithm, the data points with separation distance from 2.2255 m to 13.4637 m will be used.
-When verifying the model with scaled voltage values, Figure 3 will be referenced to choose an appropriate range of separation distances.
+In this regime,

-Figure 2.
-Maxwell 3D model and parameter sweep for data export
+Fig. 2.
+Maxwell 3D model and parameter sweep for data export.